pero-ict-solutions/spree-homepager/README.md

 Homepager
 =========

-Spree extension that creates a homepage and enables a shop owner to place products on that homepage.
+Spree extension that creates a homepage and enables a shop owner to place products and rotating banners on that homepage.

 Installation
 ============